 From 1975 to 1980, Dr. von Pidoll studied Physical Chemistry at the Technical University of Darmstadt and earned a book prize in mathematics 1976.
 It was during this time that he developed a medical compound with more efficient enzyme liberation to improve the therapy of pancreatic insufficiency (German Patent application OS 3642853).

-Since 1990, Dr. von Pidoll has been scientific researcher at the Physikalisch-Technische Bundesanstalt, Braunschweig, Germany.
+From 1990 to 2018, Dr. von Pidoll was a scientific researcher at the Physikalisch-Technische Bundesanstalt, Braunschweig, Germany.
 Working in the laboratory "Physical Ignition Sources", he is expert in hazards due to electrostatic charging, especially in electrostatic varnishing, gasoline stations and automotive fuel systems.
 His job includes writing experts opinion about the electrostatic safety of new products, developing new test methods and safety concepts and determining the reasons for unexplainable explosions and fires.
 This work requires the expectation of the unexpected, a detective's instinct in questioning witnesses of an accident and creative ideas leading to new solutions.

 In 1993, Dr. von Pidoll won together with Dr. Helmut Krämer the Helmholtz prize for their work about the safety of powder varnishing.
 He later conducted scientific experiments to determine the flammability limits of flock clouds and liquid paint spray during the electrostatic paint spraying and flocking process.
 He also mainly contributed to the European standards EN 50050, EN 50176, EN 50177, EN 50223 and EN 50348 on electrostatic spraying.

 In 1995, Dr. von Pidoll became well-known for detecting the reason for car fires during refuelling, and in 1999 Barons elected him one of the top 500 scientists of the world.